 A small but artsy backsplash under the huge wood vent hood is one of the many eye-catching design elements in this spacious kitchen of a 1.5-story, three-bedroom, 2,854-square-foot French Country style home.
 The dazzling hanging lights, huge kitchen island with a sink, the modern bar stools and stainless steel appliances and the exposed brick wall make this kitchen a real showpiece (Plan #142-1209).

 Create a calming atmosphere in the home by means of biophilic design, “a trend that incorporates natural elements (materials, light, vegetation) into modern built environments.”
 Research has demonstrated that this design increases productivity, creativity, and self-reported rates of well-being.

 While biophilic design is trending in 2020, it’s been used in some homes that have Indoor gardens and living walls.
-Here are a few elements to include in order to achieve this ambiance in the home:
+Here are a few elements to include to achieve this ambiance in the home:

 • Natural light

 • Indoor plants, living walls, and indoor gardens (if possible) or images of gardens, flowers and plants

 • Natural materials like stone, wood, metals

 • Earth tones (another decor trend in 2020)

 Top: An indoor garden greets visitors as they walk into the Great Room of this two-story, 3,587-square-foot Contemporary home.
 Make a note of the natural light that filters into the room through the large glass door and windows.
 Bottom: More of the biophilic design trend shows up in the residence - with plants all around the home, including this tall one positioned between the entry hall and the staircase (Plan #161-1106).